veloren/book/src/contribute/workflow.md

 Tip: If you struggle finding one title that covers you whole commit, it might be better to split in in 2 parts next time.

 3. Use `git commit --amend` in case you forgot to include something in your commit.
-E.g. you pushed your change and now fml is failing, than instead of creating a separate commit fixing this commit, run fml locally, run git add and then run `git commit --amend` and `git push -f` to fixup the incomplete commit instead of creating a new one.
+E.g. you pushed your change and now format check is failing, than instead of creating a separate commit fixing this commit, run ``cargo fmt`` locally, run ``git add`` and then run `git commit --amend` and `git push -f` to fixup the incomplete commit instead of creating a new one.
 The same applies to smaller fixes like spelling errors introduced by yourself, fix the commit where the mistake was made instead creating a new one on top.
-Exception: Sometimes fmt changes their rules and untouched code becomes invalid, in case the fml failure is related to fml and not us, it's okay to use `apply fml on whole codebase`.
+Exception: Sometimes fmt changes their rules and untouched code becomes invalid, in case the formatting failure is related to fmt and not us, it's okay to use `apply fmt on whole codebase`.
 Please don't include other changes in such a commit.

 4. Rebase on master
 If some time has passed since you started your feature branch, rebase it on top of master from time to time to avoid merge conflicts.